Planning a Trip to Cabo San Lucas? Essential Cabo Travel Guide

 5. Is it safe to visit Cabo San Lucas?

-Yes, visiting Los Cabos is considered safe, especially in tourist areas and private accommodations.
+Yes, Cabo San Lucas is safe, especially in tourist areas and private accommodations.
 Villas typically include security features like gated access, private staff, and 24/7 support.
 Stick to recommended areas, use trusted transportation, and book tours through reputable providers or your villa concierge.